In the beginning - a UFO over Ohio

 When my mom passed way in 1997, in her things she left to me I found a small gift.
 It was a small globe of the earth embedded in a cube of Lucite.
 Every time I see it, it reminds me of our close encounter.
 It was also a shape I unconsciously drew many times whenever I doodled in my notebooks or on my school book covers.
 I’ve seen this shape in my head ever since.
 It seems to be always present in the back of my brain.

 There was no sense of scale but it didn’t appear to be huge.
-The only indication of size was how localized the effect was of its brightness was on the landscape.
+The only indication of size was how localized the effect was of its brightness on the landscape.

 The only thing I could compare it to was like the instant daylight caused by a very close lightning strike, except this light wasn't momentary.

 As it slowly bobbed up and down with a silky smoothness (I have yet to see in any device designed by humans) I could see the shape casting long shadows through the trees.
-Another odd thing, I remember seeing the tress on the surrounding hillsides moving, no - more like bending as if being blown about by an unseen gale.
+Another odd thing, I remember seeing the trees on the surrounding hillsides moving, no - more like bending as if being blown about by an unseen gale.

 There was a heaviness to the object as well.